Fear in the Night (1972 film): Development

+The film was financed from EMI Films."

-Filming locations
+Filming

 The film was shot on location in Aldenham, Hertfordshire.
+Principal photography began on 15 November 1971, and was completed by 17 December.
 The scenes featuring the lakeshore (including the scene where Judy Geeson's character encounters Joan Collins') were shot at Aldenham Country Park around the Aldenham Reservoir.
 Bhaktivedanta Manor was used for the location of the boys' school.
 Additional filming took place at Elstree Studios in Hertfordshire.

 Release

 Fear in the Night was released in the United Kingdom on 9 July 1972, shown as a double bill with Straight on Till Morning, another Hammer film with similar themes.
 The films were shown in cinemas as a double feature titled "Women in Fear."
 Executive Michael Carreras at Hammer studios conceived the pairing as a marketing tool, stating: "My original concept was to have two properties by the same author on a central theme, being made into two films both directed by the same person."

 The film later premiered as a double bill with the Hammer film Demons of the Mind in the United States on 18 October 1972, in conjunction with the Halloween season.